nakanishy/window-state/README.md

 For the complete list of sponsors please visit our [website](https://tauri.app#sponsors) and [Open Collective](https://opencollective.com/tauri).

 ## License

+This project is derived from [tauri-apps/plugins-workspace](https://github.com/tauri-apps/plugins-workspace) and specifically the `window-state` plugin.

 Code: (c) 2015 - Present - The Tauri Programme within The Commons Conservancy.